Lions and Muons: Optimization via Stochastic Frank-Wolfe under Heavy-Tailed Noise: Lion and Muon as a Stochastic FW

-\end{corollary} \end{mdframed} We note that the Corollary~\ref{cor:1} suggests that the number of calls to stochastic first-order oracle (SFO) (i.e., stochastic gradient computations) for getting an expected $\epsilon$-gap is $O(1/\epsilon^4)$ in the worst case, which matches an existing rate of standard Stochastic FW in \citet{reddi2016stochastic} and the rate of a variant of Stochastic FW considered in \citet{p2025LMO} (see Lemma 5.6 in \citet{p2025LMO}).
+We note that the Corollary~\ref{cor:1} suggests that the number of calls to stochastic first-order oracle (SFO) (i.e., stochastic gradient computations) for getting an expected $\epsilon$-gap is $O(1/\epsilon^4)$ in the worst case, which matches an existing rate of standard Stochastic FW in \citet{reddi2016stochastic} and the rate of a variant of Stochastic FW considered in \citet{p2025LMO} (see Lemma 5.6 in \citet{p2025LMO}).
+While Corollary~\ref{cor:1} employs a batch size that grows with $T$, the same scaling is also necessary in the analysis of standard Stochastic Frank–Wolfe in \citet{reddi2016stochastic} to attain the $O(1/\epsilon^4)$ SFO complexity.
+Later, we propose three variants (Algorithms~\ref{alg:SFW_VR},~\ref{alg:SFW_Clipping}, and~\ref{alg:SFW_Clipping_VR}) that effectively eliminate the large batch size requirement.
+Among them, Algorithm~\ref{alg:SFW_Clipping} achieves with high probability the same SFO complexity as Corollary~\ref{cor:1} up to a logarithmic factor under the bounded-variance assumption, while using a batch size of one.
+Algorithm~\ref{alg:SFW_Clipping_VR} further improves the SFO complexity while also maintaining a batch size of one.

 Next, we highlight the implication of the convergence of the Frank-Wolfe gap for Lion and Muon --- finding a KKT point of the constrained optimization problem:

 where for Lion, the norm in \eqref{obj} is $\| \cdot \|_{\infty}$ (c.f., Theorem~\ref{th:Lion_as_SFW}), while for Muon, the norm is the matrix spectral norm $\| \cdot \|_2$ (c.f., Theorem~\ref{th: Muon_as_SFW}).
 We recall that when a pair of primal variable $\bx_*$ and a dual variable $\mu_*$ satisfies the KKT conditions, it means that they satisfy (1) primal feasibility, i.e., $\| \bx_* \| \leq \frac{1}{\lambda}$, (2) dual feasibility, i.e., $\mu_* \geq 0$, (3) stationarity, i.e., $0 \in \nabla F(\bx_*) + \mu_* \partial \| \bx_* \|$, and (4) complementary slackness, i.e., $\mu_* ( \| \bx_* \| - \frac{1}{\lambda} )=0$.
 In this case, we say that $\bx_*$ is a KKT point, following the terminology of \citet{xie2024implicitbiasadamwellinfty}, who provide a precise equivalent characterization of a KKT point, stated as follows: